ablaom/AreAutomaticsMoreFuelEfficient/README.md

 ## Appendix.
 Julia notebook for computations and plots

 In this project I used Julia for the analysis, together with some standard stats/ML libraries and my own ML library `Koala`.
+In the past I have generally used Python.

 ### Load libraries and get data